fionayyc/last-centurion/crew/derrian.md

 ## 🧩 Secrets, Hooks & Plot Seeds

-- Derrian’s lightsaber was once red.
+- Kaidan’s lightsaber was once red.
 It changed after he abandoned a dark path—one that still calls to him in dreams.

-- He’s being hunted by a Force-wraith known as **The Hollowed Flame**, who claims Derrian stole his destiny.
+- He’s being hunted by a Force-wraith known as **The Hollowed Flame**, who claims Kaidan stole his destiny.

 - The Last Centurion wasn’t his first command.
 His last ship was destroyed under suspicious circumstances—and he’s never spoken of it.